pretix/pretix/doc/api/resources/giftcards.rst

         "conditions": null,
         "value": "15.37"
       }

-   .. versionchanged:: 3.5

-      This endpoint now returns status code ``409`` if the transaction would lead to a negative gift card value.

    :param organizer: The ``slug`` field of the organizer to modify
    :param id: The ``id`` field of the gift card to modify